Dr. Antonio D. Tillis, Dean

 Dr. Antonio D. Tillis is the Dean of the College of Liberal Arts and Social Sciences and M. D. Anderson Professor in Hispanic Studies.
 He received his Ph.D. in Latin American literature with an Afro-Hispanic emphasis from the University of Missouri, his M.A. in Spanish literature from Howard University, and a B.S. in Spanish from Vanderbilt University.

 A native of Memphis, Tennessee, he served as dean of the School of Languages, Cultures, and World Affairs at the College of Charleston.
-Prior to his appointment, he was a distinguished international visiting scholar at the University of the West Indies in Mona, Jamaica and has developed relationships with numerous universities in Brazil, Columbia, Cuba, the Dominican Republic, France, Peru, Trinidad, Jamaica, Sweden, France, England, Costa Rica, Peru, Ghana, China, and Gabon.
+Prior to his appointment, he was a distinguished international visiting scholar at the University of the West Indies in Mona, Jamaica and has developed relationships with numerous universities in Brazil, Columbia, Cuba, the Dominican Republic, France, Peru, Trinidad, Jamaica, Sweden, France, England, Costa Rica, Peru, Ghana, China and Spain.

 Dr. Tillis is an international and nationally acclaimed scholar and author with specializations in Latin American, Afro-Latin American and African Diaspora literatures.